 - Take this medicine at least 1 hour before a meal and for the full time of treatment, even if you begin to feel better after a few days.

-- Delayed-release capsule or delayed-release tablet: Swallow the capsule or tablet whole.
-Do not crush, break, or chew it.
-You may open the capsule and pour the medicine into a small amount of soft food, such as applesauce if you cannot swallow it whole.
+- Capsule or tablet: Swallow whole.
+Do not crush or chew it.
+If you cannot swallow the capsule, you may open it and pour the medicine into a small amount of applesauce.
 Stir this mixture well and swallow it without chewing.
-Drink a full glass (8 ounces) of cool water to make sure you swallow all of the medicine.
+Drink a full glass of water to make sure you swallow all of the medicine.

-- Empty the contents of a 10-mg packet of powder into a container containing 15 mL of water.
+- Mix the contents of a 2.5 milligram (mg) packet of powder with 5 milliliters (mL) of water OR mix the contents of a 10 mg packet of powder with 15 mL of water.